Kathleen Odenthal is a freelance writer from the NYC area. She is passionate about art and photography, among other topics.

 We encounter art in all kinds of ways, and the nature our encounter add meaning to the piece.
 The way we encounter art even changes how the art looks.
 Art can appear in museums, in galleries, on the street, at family gatherings, at malls, at shows, and more.
 In each case, the venue affects the value and meaning of the piece.

-Synopsis of How to Derive Meaning from Art and Architecture
+How to Derive Meaning from Art and Architecture

 Art communicates complex ideas and emotions.
 It does so because of its formal qualities, its content, its context, and the ways we encounter it.